-It has been just over seven months since EGL's launch and so it would be misleading to make any concrete conclusions regarding its performance record.
+Since the November downdraft, EGL's NAV has outperformed the full selection of indices, whilst its share price has lagged the full selection of indices.
+It has been just over seven months since EGL's launch and so we consider it too early to make any concrete conclusions regarding its performance record.
 This is particularly pertinent as the period since EGL's inception has been quite volatile for global equity markets.
 This has been exacerbated for utilities which were broadly left behind during the cyclical rally that followed President Trump's electoral victory (see Figure 12 below); global equity markets are now trading at, or close to, all-time highs.
 This is illustrated in Figure 11, which shows that while EGL's performance since launch has been comparable to that of the MSCI World Utilities Index (although with lower NAV volatility) these performances are behind those of the MSCI UK and MSCI World.
-EGL's share price has been more volatile than all three indices.
-This may reflect EGL's size and its shareholder base, which appears to have a strong presence of longer-term investors that may be slow to turnover their shares.
+We note that EGL's share price has been more volatile than all three indices and we believe that this reflects EGL's size and its shareholder base, which appears to have a strong presence of longer-term investors that are slow to turnover their shares.
 Despite this, aggregate volumes are respectable (an average of 350.2k shares per day since launch) and the manager has observed a general trend of institutional holders being replaced by private wealth managers.
 It would still seem reasonable to us that, if EGL's board is successful in its ambitions to grow the trust, liquidity should improve and share price volatility should reduce as a consequence.

-Since the November downdraft, EGL's NAV has outperformed the full selection of indices, whilst its share price has lagged the full selection of indices.
 Figure 12 shows the discrete monthly performances of EGL versus the indices since its launch.
 These show that November 2016, the month of President Trump's election, saw negative returns for EGL's share price, NAV and all three indices, and utilities underperformed global markets (as represented by the MSCI World) and the UK market (as represented by the MSCI UK) markedly.
 With gradual reassessment of the policy implications of Trump's electoral victory, and changes in the relative performance of European utilities, December 2016 saw rebounds for all of the metrics although, of the indices, the MSCI World Utilities saw the strongest recovery with EGL's NAV not that far behind.
 EGL's share price also saw a recovery, but with a noticeable lag as most of this came through in January 2017.
 As illustrated in Figure 12, utilities outperformed global and UK markets in February 2017 as investors took a slightly more cautious stance, a trend which continued through March.
 Strength in a number of its European holdings contributed to EGL's outperformance in March.